Koromix/rygel/web/koffi.dev/pages/variables.md

 *New in Koffi 2.2, changed in Koffi 2.3*

-Use `koffi.decode()` to decode C pointers, wrapped as external objects or as simple numbers.
+Use `koffi.decode()` to decode C pointers, represented by BigInt numbers.

 Some arguments are optional and this function can be called in several ways: